Victoria County Sustainable Tourism Growth Initiative

 Please note that an application will not be considered complete until you have entered all required information in the form, including submitting a budget file in the Financial & Budget section.
 Click here to download a copy of a blank budget file.
 Once this file has been completed to reflect the project you are applying for through this program, you may save it to your device and attach it to the form below.

-If you have any questions or would like to explore how this Program may support your business, please click here to contact Program representatives from the Municipality of the County of Victoria and the Cape Breton Partnership to ask any questions.
+If you have any questions or would like to explore how this Program may support your business, please click here to contact the Municipality of the County of Victoria to ask any questions.

 Application Form: